How we rank, verify, and disclose.

 Community organisation registers

-Where a register lapses or stops publishing data, we mark affected listings as "verification pending" rather than silently presenting stale data as current.
+Where a register lapses or stops publishing data, we mark affected listings as “verification pending” rather than silently presenting stale data as current.
+When automated re-sync ships, we will update this page with the new cadence and the corresponding maximum staleness window.

 How we make money (and what it does not buy)